stuartshay/terraform-azure-modules/modules/app-service-web/examples/basic/README.md

-# Complete App Service Example
+# Basic App Service Example

-This example demonstrates all available configuration options for the app-service module.
+This example demonstrates the minimal configuration required for the app-service-web module.

 ## Features

 This example creates:
-- App Service Plan with P1v3 SKU (Premium v3 tier) for production workloads
+- App Service Plan with B1 SKU (Basic tier)
-- Linux Web App with Python 3.11
+- Linux Web App with Python 3.13
 - HTTPS only enabled for security
 - Always on enabled for better performance
 - HTTP/2 enabled for latest version
 - FTP disabled for security
-- Comprehensive app settings for a production application
-- Detailed tagging strategy for governance and cost management

-## Configuration Highlights

-- **Premium SKU**: Uses P1v3 for better performance and features
-- **Custom Python Version**: Demonstrates version specification
-- **Production App Settings**: Includes common settings for:
-  - Application Insights integration
-  - Database connections
-  - Redis caching
-  - Storage account integration
-  - API configurations
-  - Logging and worker settings
-- **Comprehensive Tagging**: Shows enterprise-level tagging strategy

 ## Usage